pedro-fuoco/pedro-fuoco/README.md

 </p>

 <p>
-    I'm currently developping my skills on firmware engineering, working mainly with freeRTOS, as well as IoT connectivity through webSockets.
+    I'm currently developping my skills on firmware engineering, working mainly with freeRTOS, as well as IoT connectivity.
 </p>

 ### Here are some of my skills